A record of what people do for each other.

 Exchange & Parity

-Exchange ratios, purchasing power, and cross-thread trust
+Exchange ratios, purchasing power, and cross-chain trust

 Building Community